jsm8989/vesicles_iii/lab_notes.md

 - Start with as low illumination as possible, remember to do the whole condenser adjustment stuff
 - Managed 3 or 4 different vesicles across the 20,40X objectives on both Nikon and Olympus (which, by the way, takes 0.065s for each frame, ie fps >~10, which may or may not be good enough?)
 - New sample and imaging felt good, might try again tomorrow for more data!
+- Code for Malaria interlock: 8126
+- Plan for tomorrow:
+	- Try the cooling/rewarming thing to "reset" floppiness
+	- Image on Nikon again, modify XML script
+	- Get data specifcially for larger vesicles
 - For XML scripts: settings after today (esp. after talking to Viola) are pasted below
 ![image](https://user-images.githubusercontent.com/69422343/160438809-30dbdcdc-4538-40d3-a8dc-b976c095206c.png)